Ezekias01/DrugStore/READMEeng.md

 - In the Directory field, enter the folder path where your local Git repository will be created.
 - Click Clona.

-# features
+# Features
-## pharmacy management - login
+## Pharmacy management - LOGIN
 &#13;&#10;  ![](https://github.com/MarcoSpina01/Farmacia/blob/main/immagini_readme/immagini_readme/login.png "")

-CREDENZIALI: user name: username password: password
+LOG-IN INFORMATION: user name: username password: password

 The screen`Login`allows all'Amministratore to access the menu.
 In case of problems, the possibility of contacting assistance is guaranteed.
-## pharmacy management - functionality
+## Pharmacy management - FUNCTIONALITY
 &#13;&#10;  ![](https://github.com/MarcoSpina01/Farmacia/blob/main/immagini_readme/immagini_readme/funzionalita.png "")

 After login you access to the`menu delle funzionalità`through which you can select which screen to access and which operations to perform.
-## pharmacy management - swabs
+## Pharmacy management - SWABS
 &#13;&#10;  ![](https://github.com/MarcoSpina01/Farmacia/blob/main/immagini_readme/immagini_readme/calendario.png "")
   ![](https://github.com/MarcoSpina01/Farmacia/blob/main/immagini_readme/immagini_readme/moduloregistrazione.png "")

-La`Gestione Tamponi`allows:
+`Gestione Tamponi` allows:

 - Display appointments: clicking on the date of the appointment on the calendar in the table will appear the related information.
 Alternatively you can filter through Search by getting or only the completed appointments (i.e. with outcome) or only those not completed (i.e. without outcome).
 - Add a new appointment: click New Appointment will open a form to fill through which, after pressing Register, the appointment will be created and added to the calendars.
 To view the new addition you will need to click on the calendar date or filter for "Not Covered".